I-4-1-54.Evidentiary Documents (Exhibits)

 When the missing evidence is received, a supplemental record must be prepared.
 If the CRA receives no positive responses after several attempts to locate the missing materials, the CRA will inform the SLA that he or she has not obtained the missing materials.
-The SLA must bring the matter to the attention of the CCPRB Branch Chief if, after two weeks, the missing materials cannot be located or obtained.
+The SLA must bring the matter to the attention of the CCPRB chief if, after two weeks, the missing materials cannot be located or obtained.

 3. Duplicate Exhibits

 If there is a duplicate exhibit, the CRA will mark the duplicate exhibit in pencil as “Duplicate of Exhibit ______.”

 A partial duplicate is marked as “Duplicate of page ___, Exhibit ___.”

 4. Exhibiting Non-Standard Sized Documents

 The CRA must mount any document that is smaller than a standard letter (8 1/2" × 11") on bond paper, using transparent tape.
 Staples should not be used.
 The CRA will punch holes in the bond paper, making it easier to re-file after photocopying is complete.
 After mounting the document, the CRA will write the number of pages for that particular exhibit in pencil on the exhibit list.

 If the CRA cannot mount an exhibit with its heading at the top of the page, the CRA will mount the exhibit with its heading parallel to the left margin.
 Documents must be mounted carefully so that the bound record does not obscure any print.